Everclear, Lit to perform at Badlands Bash in Attica - NewsBreak

 ATTICA, Ind. — ’90s alternative rock fans, you might become your own worst enemy if you miss out on an event at one of the state’s most popular off-roading venues this summer.

 Everclear (“Father of Mine”) and Lit (“My Own Worst Enemy”) will perform at the first ever Badlands Bash at Badlands Offroad Park on Saturday, July 1.
-KISS to visit Indianapolis for band’s ‘final tour’
+The Mill to get funky cold as ice with ‘I Love the 90’s’ tour

 It is not just a concert however.
 Organizers say it is a “content creator” event, meant to give fans a chance to engage with social media influencers in the off-roading community.